wazir1420/wazir1420/README.md

 - 📫 How to reach me **wazirbalti1@gmail.com**

-- ⚡ Fun fact **I’m passionate about solving complex problems with code and often challenge myself with new algorithms and side projects in my free time.**
+- ⚡  I’m passionate about solving complex problems with code and often challenge myself with new algorithms and side projects in my free time.**

 <h3 align="left">Connect with me:</h3>